Zahangir1/Java_Instagram_WEB/README.md

 # Java_POM_Instagram_WEB
 In this project I have automated https://www.instagram.com/ application using Java Selenium and TestNG.
-Written 20 Test cases including opening the URL, Click and Load, And play all features without any errors.Page Object Model is used, hence I have created separate Page objects.
+Written 20 Test cases including opening the URL, Click and Load, And play all features without any errors.
+Page Object Model is used, hence I have created separate Page objects.

 <h4>For Browsering should be follow the instruction needs:</h4>
 1) Signin first.